ermadhukar/SDCND_T2_P4_PID_Controller/README.md

 2. Make a build directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./pid`.

+## P-I-D Coefficients

+> Proportional coefficient, Kp: It determines the speed of response for the loop.
+The higher the  gain, the faster the loop responds.
+However, higher gains lead to overshoot and oscillations in the response.

+> Integral Coefficient, Ki: The integral component sums the error term over time.
+The result is that even a small error term will cause the integral component to increase slowly.
+The integral response will continually increase over time unless the error is zero, so the effect is to drive the Steady-State error to zero

+> Differential Coefficient, Kd: It reduces the overshoot and oscillations.
+It is reponsbile for dampening of the oscillation by being responsive to the rate of change of error.
+It will delay the desired state but will also reduce the overshoot and oscillations.

+## Coefficients Characteristics
+> If Kp is set high, it will cause Car to oscillate too much.
+There will be big  overshoot, which may cause vehicle to go oftrack.
+> If Ki is set high, the car may tends to have faster oscillations.
+> If Kd is set high, car will bobble across the target.

+## Parameter Selection
+PID coefficients has been identified by try and error.
+It has been initialized with all parameters as zero.
+After that all other parameters, Proportional, Differential and Integrator has been tuned sequentially.
+For these parameters vehicle behavior has been monitored.

 # Output
 ![](https://github.com/ermadhukar/SDCND_T2_P4_PID_Controller/blob/master/Images/T2P4_PID1.png)